AI

 What photos work best

-AI is a very powerful thing, but not almighty.
-You’d better start developing skills for interacting with AIs, and learn how to approach them to get what you want.
+AI is very powerful but not almighty.
+You’d better start developing skills for interacting with AIs and learning how to approach them to get what you want.
 Soon, that will be a prerequisite for getting a job.

 Here are some basic rules and hints that will help you get the maximum of the Moose’s AI features: